This Article Is About What Do Mortgage Lenders Want To See In A Borrower

 But after they got new employment, borrowers began to re-establish credit by establishing new credit either by getting secured credit cards or adding other positive credit.

 Mortgage Lenders Want To See Borrower Re-Established Credit After Bankruptcy And Foreclosure

-- One or two late payments after bankruptcy and/or foreclosure is not a deal killer with Gustan Cho Associates
+One or two late payments after bankruptcy and/or foreclosure are not a deal killer with Gustan Cho Associates.

 Mortgage Lenders Want To See Borrower Rental Verification